 If your knees chronically ache – especially during activities – this could be why.
 You can treat your knees all you want, but if you don’t also address the deficits in your core, your knees will continue to hurt.

 When your ankles are stiff it will have an impact on your knees.

-If one or both of your ankles lack mobility during certain activities – especially running, hiking, and squatting – your knees may strain themselves trying to help out and compensate.
+Do one or both of your ankles lack mobility during certain activities?
+Especially running, hiking, and squatting?
+Your knees may strain themselves trying to help out and compensate.

 Over time, this pattern will lead to knee pain.
-If you notice a lot of stiffness in the front of your ankles, or pain/fatigue in the front of your lower legs after repetitive walking or running, this could be a sign that the real problem is coming from stiffness in your ankles.
+Do you notice a lot of stiffness in the front of your ankles?
+Or pain/fatigue in the front of your lower legs after repetitive walking or running?
+This could be a sign that the real problem is coming from stiffness in your ankles.

 Stop working on your knees and start mobilizing your ankles instead.
 Your knees should start to feel better in no time.
 Knee pain can be tricky to figure out – especially if it’s chronic.
 Arthritis, age, and wear and tear aren’t common reasons for chronic knee pain.
 But they are definitely reasons that mislead people into thinking they’ve just got “bad knees”.

 At least 70% of the time, knee pain can be resolved naturally and with movement – but you must make sure you’ve got the correct diagnosis nailed down first.